excellogalihs/arch/README.md

 ---

-## 34. Finish Your Shell: Plugins, Prompt, and `.zshrc`
+## 34. Finish Your Shell: Plugins, Prompt, Zoxide, Eza, and `.zshrc`

-This last step brings together everything your shell needs: the two zsh plugins from Step 18, a Starship prompt, and fzf's keyboard shortcuts.
+This last step brings together everything your shell needs: the two zsh plugins from Step 18, a Starship prompt, fzf's keyboard shortcuts, and two quality-of-life replacements for `cd` and `ls` — `zoxide` and `eza`.
 Rather than editing `.zshrc` piece by piece, you'll write it once, in full.

 **What each plugin actually does:**
 - **zsh-autosuggestions** — as you type, it shows a faint, greyed-out guess of the rest of the command based on your history.
 Press the `→` right-arrow key to accept it.